AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 During resizing, traffic will be switched to the backup Transit GW if HA is enabled, this will also switch Spoke to Transit traffic if Spoke VPC/VNet has HA enabled.
 Resizing a Transit GW will cause network downtime.

-How Do I Know Which Transit GW a Spoke GW is Sending Traffic to?
+How do I know which Transit GW a Spoke GW is sending traffic to?
 --------------------------------------------------------------------------------------------

 You can tell which Transit GW carries the network traffic from a specific Spoke VPC/VNet by selecting MULTI-CLOUD TRANSIT > BGP on the left sidebar.
 Select the Transit GW and click **Detail**.
 If the list of the Advertised Networks includes the Spoke VPC/VNet CIDR, this Transit GW routes traffic from the Spoke to on-prem; if it does not, check out the backup Transit GW.

-How Can I Route VPC/VNet Egress Internet Bound Traffic to On-Prem to Go Through the Corporate Firewall?
+How can I route VPC/VNet Egress Internet-bound traffic to on-prem to go through the corporate firewall?
 -----------------------------------------------------------------------------------------------------------------------------

 If you advertise 0.0.0.0/0 to VGW, Spoke VPCs will have that route point to the Transit GW and route egress Internet traffic to VGW and back to on-prem.
 Make sure you do not have NAT enabled on the Spoke GW or AWS NAT service enabled in the VPC/VNet.

-How Do I Know if the Tunnel Between the VGW and the Transit GW is Up?
+How do I know if the tunnel between the VGW and the Transit GW is up?
 -----------------------------------------------------------------------------------------

 Go to Site2Cloud on the left sidebar.
 The tunnel status is displayed for each connection.

-How Do I Find Out What Routes Being Propagated from On-Prem?
+How do I find out what routes being propagated from on-prem?
 ----------------------------------------------------------------------------------

 On-prem routes are propagated to the VGW which in turn propagates to the Transit GW.
 There are two ways to see what learned routes are by the Transit GW: